WICG/navigation-api/README.md

 An `AppHistoryEntry` corresponds directly to a [session history entry](https://html.spec.whatwg.org/#session-history-entry) from the existing HTML specification.
 However, not every session history entry would have a corresponding `AppHistoryEntry` in a given `Window`: `AppHistoryEntry` objects only exist for session history entries which are same-origin to the current one, and contiguous.

-Example: if a browsing context contains session history entries with the URLs
+Example: if a browsing session contains session history entries with the URLs

 ```
 1. https://example.com/foo